-The NARR reanalysis covers the North America with a 3-hour temporal resolution and 32-km spatial resolution.
+The NARR reanalysis covers North America with a 3h temporal resolution and a 32 km spatial resolution.
 It is commonly used as initial and boundary conditions to drive WRF and WRF-Chem simulations for atmospheric composition studies (e.g., Laughner et al., 2019; McKain et al., 2012; Hegarty et al., 2018).
-The NARR PBLH is computed from the TKE profile which is computed with a level-2.5 Mellor-Yamada closure scheme (Lee and De Wekker, 2016).
-We obtained the NARR PBLH field from the NCAR Research Data Archive (NCEP, 2005) and sampled it at observational coordinate/time for intercomparison.
+The NARR PBLH is computed from the TKE profile which is calculated with a Level-2.5 Mellor-Yamada closure scheme (Lee and De Wekker, 2016).
+We obtained the NARR PBLH field from the National Center for Atmospheric Research (NCAR) Research Data Archive (NCEP, 2005) and sampled it at the observational coordinate/time for intercomparison.